daurfinance/Graphene-tg-app/README.md

 - Beautiful interface with personal account and sections
 - Airdrop section for token distribution
 - Ability to buy tokens
+- Multilingual support for the web app and Telegram bot

 ### Setup and Run